DrVicki/html-terrarium-part1/part2-css.md

 > The `plant` itself also has absolute positioning, necessary to making it draggable, as you will discover in the next lesson.

-✅ Experiment with switching the types of positioning of the side containers and the plant-holder.
-What happens?

 ## CSS Layouts